encryptio/slime/README.md

     $ slime fmt-dir /tmp/slime-2
     $ slime fmt-dir /tmp/slime-3

-Start the chunk server:
+Start the chunk server (it will listen on port 17941 by default):

     $ slime chunk-server /tmp/slime-{1,2,3}
     <command will not return>

-Start the proxy server:
+Start the proxy server (it will listen on port 17942 by default):

     $ export SLIME_PGDSN="user=slime dbname=slime password=secret sslmode=disable"
     $ slime proxy-server